-The fully-online Master of Science in Child and Adolescent Behavioral Health (MSCABH) program includes core courses covering child and adolescent behavioral health conditions and services, cultural competency, research design, and use of research and evaluation related to child and adolescent behavioral health, developmental disabilities, and policy in behavioral health.
+The fully-online Child and Adolescent Behavioral Health (CABH) Master's Program includes core courses covering child and adolescent behavioral health conditions and services, cultural competency, research design, and use of research and evaluation related to child and adolescent behavioral health, developmental disabilities, and policy in behavioral health.

-If you are a student, remember to contact your MSCABH Advisor each semester before registering for classes.
-MSCABH Advisors are able to provide specific information on the course numbers and sections and to assist with permit requests.
+If you are a student, remember to contact your CABH Advisor each semester before registering for classes.
+CABH Advisors are able to provide specific information on the course numbers and sections and to assist with permit requests.

 39 credit hours are required to complete the program:

-- 7 courses (21 credit hours) per concentration including required and elective courses
+- 7 courses (21 credit hours) including required and elective courses

 - 6 credit hours for either the Thesis or Applied track/Non-thesis program